 Automate Schedule is a flexible enterprise scheduler that automates your workflows across Windows, UNIX, Linux, and IBM i systems from a central console.
 It offers the advanced features you need to streamline an entire enterprise: event-driven job scheduling, robust notifications, high availability, and business application integrations.
 It even offers the Automate Schedule Universal Connector, a feature that lets the scheduler connect to any third-party web service.

-So how do you get started consolidating your enterprise automation with Automate Schedule?
+So how do you get started along your automatoin journey and consolidate your enterprise automation systems with Automate Schedule?
 IT administrators often worry that the switch from disparate solutions to comprehensive automation will be difficult and that existing work will be lost.
 Fortunately, Automate makes the transition go smoothly.

 First, you can easily import your current job schedules from software like cron and Windows Task Scheduler into Automate Schedule.
 Automate Schedule can even run your custom scripts and incorporate them into your larger workflows.
 The scheduler also offers built-in application integrations with commonly used enterprise software like Informatica, SAP, Oracle, and web services.